 Prof. Shelly Kreiczer-Levy

 Shelly Kreiczer-Levy is a Professor of Law and the head of the visiting scholar program at the College of Law and Business, in Ramat Gan, Israel.
 She holds an LL.
 B. (2004) and a PhD (2009) from Tel Aviv University law school.
 Prof. Kreiczer-Levy clerked for Supreme Court Chief Justice, Aharon Barak (2003-2004).
-She serves as the current President of the Israeli Association of Private Law, and was the recipient of the Zeltner Award for Young Promising Scholars (2016).
+She served as the current President of the Israeli Association of Private Law, and was the recipient of the Zeltner Award for Young Promising Scholars (2016).
 She has taught at Cornell Law School, and served as a Visiting Researcher at Yale Law School, and a Visiting Scholar at both Harvard Law School and Emory Law School, and a Visiting Scientist at Pauda University Law School.
 Her research interests are located at the intersection of property law and intimacy both in her work on family property, succession and the home, and in her more recent work on the sharing economy.
 Her work has been published or is forthcoming in leading law reviews including the American Journal of Comparative Law, Wisconsin Law Review, Yale Law and Policy Review, Maryland Law Review, and Law and Social Inquiry.
 She is currently working on a book project, Destabilized Property: Property Law in the Sharing Economy, which is under contract with Cambridge University Press.